geimsdin/laravel-deepl/README.md

 Laravel Deepl is a Laravel package that integrates with the [DeepL API](https://www.deepl.com/).
 It allows you to translate text, documents, manage glossaries, and perform other useful tasks using the DeepL service.

+## Requirements

+Before installing and using this package, please ensure your environment meets the following minimum requirements:

+- **PHP 8.2** or higher
+- **Laravel 11.0** or higher
+- **GuzzleHTTP 7.0** or higher

+These versions are required to ensure compatibility with the package and the features it provides.
+Make sure your project is running on these versions or higher before integrating this package.

 ## Installation

 You can install the package via Composer: